 Chris Doehrmann Architect Inc. was founded in 1991 with the idea that residential architecture is more about the individual client that the residential architect they hire.
 Chris personally designs each new home, addition, and renovation, providing the individual service that makes creating a vision for your project fun and exciting.

 Designing a home is a collaborative process whose success pivots on communication between owner and architect.
 Through a series of conversations your dreams will be transformed into reality.
 Step by step you will see a new vision of your home develop as Chris guides you from concept through construction.
 Learn more about our process and the architecture services and fees we use to give our clients the best experience possible.

 No two clients or projects are alike.
-To respond to your unique needs, our services and fee structures are flexible: hourly or fixed fee based on your project’s scope and the level of service you need.
+To respond to your unique needs, our architecture services and fee structures are flexible: hourly or fixed fee based on your project’s scope and the level of service you need.
 We can help you determine the level of service that is most appropriate for your project.
 Design, Builder Set, or Bid Set.

 We’ll work initially at an hourly rate or on a fixed-fee basis depending upon your project parameters and service level required.
 Before you start your project, you will receive a detailed proposal outlining the level of service you have requested and the fees associated with that service level.
 Many firms base their fees on a percentage of construction cost so if the cost of your project goes up so will their fee.
 Although our fees are initially based on estimated construction costs, usually 7-11%, once established, your fee is fixed and will not change if the scope of your project and level of service remain the same.